JoshC-Working/Quantitative_Trading_LSTM/README.md

 You may visit any directory inside "Model & Research" to see how we gain the optimized model for a target stock.

 ### 2. Resources
 A place to store the best models trained for every target stock.
-A function in "predict_data.py" is designed to gain the latest set of predicted closing price of a stock by accessing trained models here.
+A function predict_data() in "predict_data.py" is designed to gain the latest set of predicted closing price of a stock by accessing trained models here.

-We want to train the model to fit the test data.
+### 3. ModelTrainer.ipynb
+In this file, I showed how to train N models simultaneously with multithreading in Python.
+When the set of hyperparameters that optimise the model the most is figure out, we would like to train a number of models with this set of hyperparameters, to find the one that performs the best.
+In this case, multithreading will be a good tool to trainq a number of models with the same set of hyperparameters.

+### 4. predict_data.py
+predict_data() is a function that calls the model for each stock and then gets the predicted price of a stock for a certain number of days.
+Also, the function will be called during the process of algorithmic trading.

 ## Process